Grant07/ThinkPad-T450s-OpenCore/README.md

 - Docking support.
 - Sidecar support (Turning on sidecar will cause the system to freeze randomly, Sidecar is disabled by default).
 - This EFI (and other applications) works for all ThinkPads using 5th generation CPUs (Broadwell).
 Confirmed supported models are shown below.
-- support ThinkPad X250, T450, T450s, X1 Carbon 3rd.
+- support ThinkPad T450s.
-- Note: The 4th generation CPU (Haswell) is not supported.
-ThinkPad has never officially launched the 4th generation CPU (Haswell) T450, T450s, X250, X1C3, which are essentially T440, T440s, X240, X1C2.

 ## Hardware information
 ```
 - CPU：Intel Core i7-5600U i7-5600U i7-5500u i5-5300U i5-5200U

 - Integrated grapics：Intel HD 5500 Graphics

 - Sound card：ALC292

 - Wireless network card：DW1820A Intel7265AC IntelAX200 BCM943224 BCM94360Z3 BCM94360Z4 BCM94360CD BCM94360CS2

-- Note ⚠️： For ThinkPad x250, t450 and t450s, only BCM94360CD of Apple network card can be driven normally in win10, and other apple network cards cannot search any signal in win10.
+- Note ⚠️： Only BCM94360CD of Apple network card can be driven normally in win10, and other apple network cards cannot search any signal in win10.
 ```
 ## Installation